lithophone

 17 granite posts standing 6ft tall, in a 25ft arc;

-sound processors, stainless steel drumsticks
+sound processors, stainless steel drumsticks photos by ross sheasley

 this piece is a collaborative effort between sculptor jonathan shor, professor perry cook of princeton university and landscape architecture firm groundswell design group. the lithophone is a percussion sculpture that encourages the viewer to play the artwork.